ip-tools/python-epo-ops-client/README.md

 The Client contains all the formatting and token handling logic and issues the requests using Throttler.
 The Client class is what you'll interact with mostly.

-### Throttler

-Throttler is just a thin wrapper around the [requests][] package.
-It contains all the logic handling different throttling scenarios.
-Since OPS throttling is based on a one minute rolling window, we must store historical (at least for the past minute) throtting controls in order to know what the proper request frequency is.
-Each Throttler must be instantiated with a Storage object.

-### Storage

-The Storage object is responsible for knowing how to update the historical record with each request, making sure to observe the one minute rolling window rule, and be able to calculate how long to wait before issuing the next request.

-Currently the only Storage type provided is SQLite, but you can easily write your own Storage type (such as file, Redis, etc.).
-Just pass the Storage object when you're instantiating a Client object.
-See `epo_ops.throttle.storages.Storage` for more implementation details.

----

-`response` is a [`requests.Response`][requests.Response] object.
+When you issue a request, the response is a [`requests.Response`][requests.Response] object.
 If `response.status_code != 200` then an exception will be raised, it's your responsibility to handle those exceptions if you want to.
-The one case that's handled by the RegisteredClient is when its access token has expired, in this case, the client will automatically handle the HTTP 400 status and renew the token.
+The one case that's handled by the RegisteredClient is when its access token has expired: in this case, the client will automatically handle the HTTP 400 status and renew the token.

+Note the the Client does not attempt to interpret the data supplied by OPS, so it's your responsibility to parse the XML or JSON payload for your own purpose.

 The following custom exceptions are raised for cases when OPS quotas are exceeded, they are all subclasses of `requests.HTTPError` and offer the same